Welcome to the Great Bowden Village Website

 Situated in the recreation ground off Station Road, Great Bowden, the club has 4 all-weather courts and a clubhouse.
 It holds many social events including barbecues, club nights and tournaments.
 The courts are floodlit and have just been resurfaced.

 Memberships are available for adults, full and off-peak, juniors including students and parent/child - which is a very popular option.
 There are also opportunities to play for payment of a visitors fee.

-Gordon Amos, the coach for the club, can offer coaching for juniors from 3 year up as well as for adults, whether you are a beginner or just have a ‘rusty racquet’.
+Gordon Amos, the coach for the club, can offer coaching for juniors from 2 years and up as well as for adults, whether you are a beginner or just have a ‘rusty racquet’.
 Gordon who is a local of Great Bowden is well known and respected for his coaching and his daughter Abby is now ranked in the top 10 in the country and no 1 in the county for her age group.

 The club are very active in providing access to the sport for local children and giving them the opportunity to play tennis and compete at an inter-primary school competition at the club courts yearly, with summer coaching at all local schools and for the tournament prior to Wimbledon.